renzmann/renzmann.github.io/content/posts/make_is_what_you_want/index.md

 it needs to when any of the source files change.
 Given that, why would I choose make over one of the more modern alternatives?

-* The commands are very elegant - `make report.xlsx` is completely intuitive
+* The commands are elegant - I find `make report.xlsx` completely intuitive
 * Parallel execution is built in and easy to turn on or off
 * It's installed on damn near everything,[^1] and has proven over the last 50 years to be a shark, not a dinosaur